 1. The Drink’s Nutrients

 To begin with, celery and cucumbers are packed with juice and come with an extremely low calorie content.
 Their juices are a better alternative to fruit juices, in the sense that they are less likely to cause blood sugar spikes.

 While cucumbers alone don’t offer many nutrients, celery is chock full of phytonutrients.
-They have anti-inflammatory properties and can enhance the body’s overall performance and resistance against diseases.
+They can enhance the body’s overall performance and resistance against diseases.

 To the drink, we also added juice from ginger and green apple, for flavor and a nutrient boost.
 Apples are a rich source of vitamin C and antioxidants.

 Regarding the cleansing claim, there is currently no scientific evidence to support it.
 Celery is only a healthy food, not a miracle worker.

 As a side note, many people who have tried the “celery diet” saw clear results.
 The diet requires them to start their day with a glass of celery juice and to eat healthy for the rest of the day.

 The results are thanks to healthy eating, not the juice alone, says dietician Katey Davidson.
 By following the diet, people restrict their daily calorie intake and avoid consuming excessive amounts of calories.